 A simple guide to using e-signatures in Australia

-The business case for using e-signatures in Australia is a simple and convincing one - they save costs, time, are easier to complete and they are valid.
+The business case for using e-signatures in Australia is a simple one - they save costs, time and are easy to provide.

 In a hurry?
 You can jump ahead below.